Azure/azure-sdk/docs/dotnet/introduction.md

 ## Commonly Overlooked .NET API Design Guidelines {#dotnet-appendix-overlookedguidelines}

-Some .NET Design Guidelines have been notoriously overlooked in earlier Azure SDKs.
+Some [.NET Framework Design Guidelines](https://www.oreilly.com/library/view/framework-design-guidelines/9780135896457) have been notoriously overlooked in earlier Azure SDKs.
 This section serves as a way to highlight these guidelines.

 {% include requirement/SHOULDNOT id="dotnet-problems-too-many-types" %} have many types in the main namespace.
 Number of types is directly proportional to the perceived complexity of a library.